Quantum-enhanced photocell based on GaN quantum dots: Results

-Next, we analyze the I-V and P-V characteristics for both the photocells.
-For the parameters mentioned above, they are shown in \autoref{fig:curr-pow-enha}.
-Here we have varied \(\Gamma\), which has the effect of varying the load on the photocell.
-To obtain the voltage across the terminals of the photocell, we use
+Next, we analyze the I-V and P-V characteristics to quantify the performance enhancement across systems with a varying number of QDs, as shown in~\autoref{fig:curr-pow-enha}.
+The external load on the photocell is varied by adjusting the parameter \(\Gamma\).
+The voltage across the photocell terminals is obtained from the steady-state populations using the relation\cite{Scully2010}:

-The \(\Gamma \rightarrow 0 (j\rightarrow 0)\) corresponds to the open-circuit limit and \(V = 0\) in the short circuit regime.
-We obtain all quantities from the steady-state solutions of the Pauli master equations.
-The steady-state current \(j \equiv \Gamma \rho_{\alpha\alpha}\) is shown in the I-V characteristics.
-For P-V characteristics, we have computed power \(P=j\cdot V\).
-As can be seen from the plot, we obtain an enhancement of roughly 25\% in this case at peak power.
-Also, we conclude that this power enhancement occurs in the form of current enhancement because a higher current is drawn in the case of the coupled photocell as compared to the uncoupled one at the same voltage.
-We have also indicated the power received from the sun \(P_{sun} = j\pqty{E_{x_1/a_1} - E_b}/e\) for the coupled and uncoupled case respectively.

-As we can see from the population dynamics, the main factor limiting the efficient operation of our photocell is the slow tunnelling rates.
-Hence, it is prudent to find an optimal configuration of the photocell geometry in order to extract maximum efficiency from our system.
-To that end, the parameters that we can control are the interdot spacing \(d_{\perp}\) and the barrier width \(w_{br}\).
-We can evaluate peak relative power efficiency

-for every configuration.
-The power efficiency enhancement for the system described here and shown in \autoref{fig:curr-pow-enha} is 24.6\%.
-Since another unknown factor is the phonon-mediated transition between \(\ket{x_1}\) and \(\ket{x_2}\), in order to find the regime of maximum efficiency, it is desirable to optimize this parameter too.
-This is shown in \autoref{fig:pow-enha-vary-phonon-rate}.
-This is expected behaviour because if the phonon-mediated transition is very weak, the excited level \(\ket{x_1}\) cannot be depleted fast enough to prevent recombination.
-We also see that the efficiency enhancement starts saturating when the transition rate \(\gamma_x\) is comparable to the dipole-dipole coupling strength \(J\).
-Hence, we choose a high value for \(\gamma_x\) to ensure maximum efficiency enhancement.

-\autoref{fig:pow-enha-vary-dim} shows the variation of enhanced efficiency with variation in both the perpendicular dot spacing and the barrier width.
-If the QDs are too far apart, the coupling strength is weak because dipole fields fall off rapidly with distance.
-On the other hand, if the dots are too close, then lateral confinement will be lost, and tunnelling between the dots will deteriorate the enhancement.
-Similarly, the barrier width directly affects the transition rates into and out of the quantum dots.
-However, a balance is struck between these rates and the phonon-mediated relaxation from the symmetric excited state.
-Thus in the figure, we see a peak representing the ideal balance of these two factors.